 Like building a home on stable, level ground, we need to ensure we’re building or installing applications on a secure computing platform.
 Best practices will help us identify and prevent quality issues and security vulnerabilities.
 A solid foundation will save us time, money, and headaches in the long run.

 Understand the network architecture in which the solution will be housed:

-- Systems should have most recent reliable OS (e.g., not Windows 2003 Server).
+- Systems should have the most recent reliable OS (e.g., not Windows 2003 Server).

-- Systems should be hardened (e.g., no default settings, no unnecessary services/daemons running, and certainly no unsecure ones).
+- Application developers should harden systems (e.g., no default settings, no unnecessary services/daemons running, and no unsecured ones).

-- Vulnerability scans should be run to verify that the host(s) security posture is reasonably sound.
+- Application Developers should run vulnerability scans to verify that the host(s) security posture is reasonably sound.

-- Oh, and it should go without saying that developers should undergo periodic secure coding training and code reviewers should undergo secure code review training.
+- It should go without saying that developers should undergo periodic secure coding training, and code reviewers should undergo secure code review training.

 - Availability – does the solution need to include a Business Continuity Plan (BCP) or Disaster Recovery (DR) plan?

 Build a strong frame.
-From a security perspective, this means ensuring that the solution is aligned with your risk appetite.
-Things to consider:
+This means ensuring that the solution aligns with your risk appetite from a security perspective.

-- Once we understand the data sensitivity/value, we should determine which controls should be in place to adequately protect data/applications that we or our customers care about – this will involve encryption, secure coding (e.g., OWASP Top Ten), server side controls, etc.
+- Once we understand the data sensitivity/value, we should determine which controls should be in place to adequately protect data/applications that our customers or we care about – this will involve encryption, secure coding (e.g., OWASP Top Ten), server-side controls, etc.

 - Ensure that a security-related test plan is included (in addition to regression testing, etc.)!

 - Does the data, application, system, etc., need to be logged/monitored?
 What about Intrusion Detection System (IDS) or file integrity monitoring?

 - What are the authentication mechanisms, and are they reasonable for what we’re building?

 Measure twice, cut once.
 Quality is the name of the game.
 Ensure that good security practices and testing are embedded throughout the development process.